-This course contributes to the Honors College curriculum by fulfilling the Core requirement in CIV, serving as an elective in the Philosophy concentration, emphasizing critical thinking and writing, and in contributing to an interdisciplinary approach to learning.
+This course contributes to the Honors College curriculum by fulfilling the Core requirement in Humanities, serving as an elective in the Philosophy concentration, emphasizing critical thinking and writing using original source material, and in contributing to an interdisciplinary approach to learning.

 Grading will be based on participation in class discussions (10%), two 6-7 page papers (25% each=50%), 2 short assignments of 2-3 pages each (10% each=20%), and a number of brief in-class assignments (20%).
 Each unexcused absence beyond 2 will result in a 1/3 grade reduction for participation.
 Missed in-class assignments can't be made up.
 Students should take their own notes of each of the readings and bring these to class.
 You may use your notes for the in-class assignments.

 Reading listed for each day should be done prior to that day's class.
 Be sure to bring to each class the reading for that day's class.

 Grading Scale: A: 95-100; A-: 90-94; B+:87-89; B: 82-86; B-: 79-81; C+: 75-78; etc.

 : in HC 148 MWF 12-2 or email firstname.lastname@example.org.
 Or phone 561-799-9999